 Funding commitment.
-Figure 18a shows that public funding for higher education in South Dakota was below the regional and national levels in 2016.
+Figure 18a shows that public funding for higher education is below the regional and national levels.

 Source: SHEEO.
 (2017).
 State higher education finance: FY 16.
 Estimates have been adjusted for inflation.

 Figure 18b.
 State Fiscal Support for Higher Education per \$1,000 of Personal Income